StevenCranmer/DrumwrightPublic/readme.md

 ## Songs

 Drumwright uses Clone Hero-compatible song folders.
-If you already have a Clone Hero library, point Drumwright at it during setup — no duplication required.
+If you already have a Clone Hero library, point Drumwright at it during setup, no duplication required.

 Songs are imported on first load.
 Drumwright writes a small `.dcht` file into each song folder alongside the existing audio; everything else stays untouched.

+**I don't think this breaks Clone Hero, as all it does is add a ".dcht" chart file and optionally a "preview.ogg" audio file.
+Please let me know if it causes issue.**

 ---